Is ZFS Storage Right for Your Digital Asset Management System?

 The durability of a ZFS data pool is perfectly suited for hosting a digital asset management solution.

 The key to ZFS durability is that ZFS is a software raid.
 It is hardware agnostic on nearly every front, including that the ZFS drives are not hardware dependent.
 For instance, you can shut down your ZFS system and freely swap drives between drive bays.
-When you power on the ZFS system it will recognize the drives independently of the drive bays, leaving your RAID-Z safe and intact.
+When you power on the ZFS system, it will recognize the drives independently of the drive bays, leaving your RAID-Z safe and intact.
 You can even swap a failed hardware chassis by moving your RAID-Z set of drives to a new server, installing ZFS, and importing the pools.
 Most hardware raid sets will not tolerate this type of hardware disruption, leaving your data unsalvageable.

 Some ZFS-based systems come with a really great GUI/CLI for administering pools and tasks.
 If you want to try out an entry-level ZFS based storage system, you can download TrueNAS Core for free or download the Linux (CLI) version from the ZFS on the Linux website.
 ZFS is open source and free to use.

-On every level, ZFS was built with a robust durability and configurable feature-set that makes a ZFS storage appliance a top choice for operating a Digital Asset Management system.
+On every level, ZFS was built with robust durability and a configurable feature-set that makes a ZFS storage appliance a top choice for operating a Digital Asset Management system.